Hersheypark Stadium

 Hersheypark Stadium is a stadium located in Hershey, Pennsylvania, on the grounds of Hersheypark.
 It opened on May 18, 1939.

 It is used as a sporting facility, concert venue and location for various other large functions (including a birthday gala for President Dwight D. Eisenhower).
 In addition, it hosted the 2004 Presidential Race Campaign stop for President George W. Bush.

-It also hosts the Cavalcade of Bands and Tournament of Bands Atlantic Coast Championship marching band competitions, every November.
+It also hosts the Tournament of Bands Atlantic Coast Championship marching band competition, every November.
+It formerly hosted the Cavalcade of Bands championship competition.

+The Philadelphia Eagles held its preseason training camp at the stadium from 1951 to 1963 and 1965 to 1967.

 The stadium hosted the final round of the 2000 CONCACAF Men's Pre-Olympic Tournament for the 2000 Summer Olympics.
 Two berths were afforded for the Olympics for CONCACAF members, and the United States and Honduras qualified by winning their semifinal matches in the qualification tournament.
 The stadium has hosted the U.S. men's national soccer team on one occasion, a 3–1 victory over Poland on May 9, 1990.